valkey-io/valkey-doc/docs/management/replication.md

 There are also a few parameters for tuning the replication backlog taken in memory by the master to perform the partial resynchronization.
-See the example `redis.conf` shipped with the Valkey distribution for more information.
+See the example `valkey.conf` shipped with the Valkey distribution for more information.

 Diskless replication can be enabled using the `repl-diskless-sync` configuration parameter.
 The delay to start the transfer to wait for more replicas to arrive after the first one is controlled by the `repl-diskless-sync-delay` parameter.
-Please refer to the example `redis.conf` file in the Valkey distribution for more details.
+Please refer to the example `valkey.conf` file in the Valkey distribution for more details.

 ## Read-only replica

 Replicas are read-only by default.
-This behavior is controlled by the `replica-read-only` option in the redis.conf file, and can be enabled and disabled at runtime using `CONFIG SET`.
+This behavior is controlled by the `replica-read-only` option in the valkey.conf file, and can be enabled and disabled at runtime using `CONFIG SET`.

 Read-only replicas will reject all write commands, so that it is not possible to write to a replica because of a mistake.
 This does not mean that the feature is intended to expose a replica instance to the internet or more generally to a network where untrusted clients exist, because administrative commands like `DEBUG` or `CONFIG` are still enabled.
 The [Security](/topics/security) page describes how to secure a Valkey instance.